 A USB flash drive is logically a memory controller chip with a USB bus interface, built to the USB standards so that all modern computers understand it without extra software.
 This chip is actually attached to one or more banks of NAND flash memory.
-It’s true that some USB drives might put the flash memory and the controller in the same physical package, to save money.
-A USB flash drive is designed to plug into a USB jack on a PC, tablet, printer, etc… outside of the device, in lieu of a USB cable.
+Some USB drives might indeed put the flash memory and the controller in the same physical package, to save money.
+A USB flash drive is designed to plug into a USB jack on a PC, tablet, printer, etc… outside of the device, instead of a USB cable.

 An SD memory card is mostly similar, only with a controller chip that understands the SD interface rather than the USB interface.
 A USB card is designed to run mostly on all devices or go all the way inside a device: a camera, phone or tablet, a printer, a PC, etc.

-As I said earlier that one of the main difference between memory card and flash drive is USB driver hardware.
+As I said earlier that one of the main differences between the memory card and flash drive is USB driver hardware.

 Memory cards must require a card reader for each machine you want to read it at.
 USB flash drives need nothing but a USB port.

 The capability of both the SD card and flash drive is almost the same.
 Their capacity differs from 128MB to 256GB of data or maybe more nowadays.

 The devices that have the facility of the USB port are the perfect usage field for a flash drive, i.e. PC, laptop, tablet, etc.